NyKepler/CerCNsig/README.md

-Screening for the parameters like penalty, penploidy in the model as well as amount of read and bin sizes (30, 50 and 100kb) on Benign patient VS samples to determine false positive limit and on tumor samples for false negative cellularity threshold.
+Screening for the parameters like penalty, penploidy in the model as well as amount of read and bin sizes (30, 50 and 100kb) on Benign patient Cervical samples to determine false positive limit and on tumor samples for false negative cellularity threshold.
 According to the ACE article, false positive results are highly unlikely using a penalty factor of 0.1 on high quality, fresh, healthy control DNA sample.